 Is There Job Demand for Electronics Engineering Technicians?

-In the United States, there were 137,000 jobs for Electronics Engineering Technician in 2016.
+In 2016, there was an estimated number of 137,000 jobs in the United States for Electronics Engineering Technician.
 New jobs are being produced at a rate of 2% which is below the national average.
 The Bureau of Labor Statistics predicts 2,800 new jobs for Electronics Engineering Technician by 2026.
-There will be an estimated 12,000 positions for Electronics Engineering Technician per year.
+The BLS estimates 12,000 yearly job openings in this field.